nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+The Voyagers application is designed as a command-line interface (CLI) tool for managing travel trips.
+It is implemented in Java and follows a modular architecture to promote scalability and maintainability.

 ## Product scope
 ### Target user profile